joshuarrr/jrr-xviii-ii/src/content/profile/profile.md

 I have worked at agencies, run my own consultancies, partnerships, and startups, and was the lead designer at Idealist, a large international non-profit for five years.
 I am currently co-designing an app that helps musicians collaborate.

-In addition to design, I play bass in a post-psychedelic rock band and my best friend is a retired racing greyhound.
+In addition to design, I play bass in a post-psychedelic rock band and love to draw.
+My best friend is a retired racing greyhound and we spend most evenings walking the neighborhoods of Portland together.
+(She pees in public a lot more often than I do.)
 Most of my time behind a computer looks like this: